cyberphone/cbor-js-api/README.md

                .set(CBOR.Int(1), CBOR.Float(45.7))
                .set(CBOR.Int(2), CBOR.String("Hi there!")).encode();

 console.log(CBOR.toHex(cbor));
 ------------------------------
 a201fb4046d9999999999a0269486920746865726521
 ```
-Note: there are no requirments "chaining" objects as shown above.
+Note: there are no requirments "chaining" objects as shown above; items
+may be added to `CBOR.Map` and `CBOR.Array` objects in separate steps.

 ### Decoding Example